bbc/simorgh/docs/Spacing-Units.md

 ### Advantages
 Spacing will be global across Simorgh

-Ease of understanding: When we create a constant expressed in REMs (e.g. `export const GEL_SPACING = '0.5rem'`) that value, or values based of of that value, stay constant, which adds simplicity from a developer perspective.
+Ease of understanding: When we create a constant expressed in REMs (e.g. `export const GEL_SPACING = '0.5rem'`) that value, or values based of that value, stay constant, which adds simplicity from a developer perspective.

 ```
 // assumes the root font size is 16px, which is a common browser default